ePublic Goods. Is the internet making new public goods?

 1.2.1 The Free Rider (free copy) Problem and the Internet

 The ‘smoking gun’ evidence of this ‘internet creating public goods’ claim is the presence of the free-rider problem.
 Consumers are not getting a free ride but rather are – in this case, quite literally – getting a free copy.
-When asked to pay by a market provider consumers simply find a substitute or find a free copy elsewhere (on the internet).
-And for music and films, copies are made 'free' by file sharing and the like.
+When asked to pay by a market provider, consumers simply find a substitute or find a free copy elsewhere (on the internet).
+And for music and films, copies are made 'free' by file sharing and the like.2 Discussions and Conclusions

-The problem of mass-market failure may be extended if we include other flows of knowledge and information with respect to modern tech: the genome, knowledge in general, and anything that can be digitally printed, including solid object 3D printing, and even money in the form of bitcoins.
+The problem of mass-market failure may be extended if we include other flows of knowledge and information regarding modern tech: the genome, knowledge in general, anything that can be digitally printed, including solid-object 3D printing, and even money in the form of bitcoins.

-There is a great paradox here that one of the great accomplishments of humanity, the internet, may be our own, slow undoing.
-It is as if the Internet has formed some kind of an economic black hole.
+There is a great paradox here that one of humanity's great accomplishments, the Internet, may be our own slow undoing.
+It is as if the Internet has formed some kind of economic black hole.
 Is there any escaping?
-Our own privacy on the Internet may well fall under this public goods paradox also: including – in the future – ones genome.
+Our own privacy on the Internet may well fall under this public goods paradox also, including—in the future—one's genome.

 References